larrylehan/larrylehan.github.io/_pages/about.md

 May 14-17, 2024. **[Oral at ACIC]** Seattle, WA.

 ## Recent News
+Apr 6, 2024. **[New paper]** [Privacy-Preserving, Communication-Efficient, and Target-Flexible Hospital Quality Measurement](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-18/issue-2/Privacy-preserving-communication-efficient-and-target-flexible-hospital-quality-measurement/10.1214/23-AOAS1837.short) is published in the *Annals of Applied Statistics*!

 Mar 21, 2024. **[New preprint]** [A Transfer Learning Causal Approach to Evaluate Racial/Ethnic and Geographic Variation in Outcomes Following Congenital Heart Surgery](https://arxiv.org/abs/2403.14573) is available on Arxiv.

 Mar 20, 2024. **[Invited talk at Northeastern University, Center for Signal Processing, Imaging, Reasoning, and Learning]** Boston, MA.